ke0ff/bin2s/README.md

   Press any key to continue...
 </pre>
 Responds to file errors and provides terse reports of those errors.
+The default output filename is ALWAYS "out.s28" regardless of the actual format.
 The "EXE" zip archive is the compiled exe (runs out of a cmd window).<br>
 The easiest use-case is to place the .exe into the folder with the bin files to be processed.
 The output files will be created in that same folder.